carpentries-incubator/pangenomics/_episodes/05-Anvi'o.md

 ~~~
 {: .output}

-Move into the directory named **results** and create a new directory called **anvi-o** for the Anvi'o analysis
+Move into the directory named `results` and create a new directory called `anvi-o` for the Anvi'o analysis
 ~~~
-cd dc_workshop/results
+cd ~/gm_workshop/results/pangenome
 mkdir anvi-o

 cd anvi-o
 ~~~
 {: .laguage-bash}

-In order to better organize our Anvi'o results, create a new directory named **genome-db** that will be used to storage the genome database needed for the Anvi'o pangenome worflow
+In order to better organize our Anvi'o results, create a new directory named `genome-db` that will be used to storage the genome database needed for the Anvi'o pangenome worflow
 ~~~
 mkdir genome-db
 ~~~
 {: .laguage-bash}

 **Note:** The bacterial genomes that will be used in this practice come from the Prokka annotation analysis.
 We will use the .gbk files as input for the Anvi'o workflow.
-The .gbk files can be found in ~/dc-workshop/results/annotated
+The .gbk files can be found in ~/gm_workshop/results/annotated

 Let's do it!